monbro/opensemanticapi/README.md

 **Description**

 Will allow you to create your own semantic wording database with redis.
 Otherwise there will be a open api to get related words by meaning.
-You could say, this implementation is a light idea of this http://en.wikipedia.org/wiki/Latent_semantic_analysis
+You could say, this implementation is a light version of the idea behind http://en.wikipedia.org/wiki/Latent_semantic_analysis

 ![ScreenShot](https://raw.github.com/monbro/opensemanticapi/master/infographic.png)